RMR has gathered data from thousands of students and participants to continually evaluate our curricula and training methods.

 RMR was developed to educate on the definition of consent, how to legally and respectfully gain consent, how to say “No” and hear “No,” what each of us can do if we see someone who is not being treated with respect, and how to foment a culture of respect and consensual, healthy relationships.

-Participants are emboldened to speak up on behalf of themselves and their peers that RESPECT is the standard and expectation within all relationships.
+Become emboldened to speak up on behalf of themselves and their peers that respect is the standard and expectation within all relationships.

 Lower and eliminate the tolerance of rape myths, gender-based harassment, stalking, cyber-stalking, victim blaming, relationship abuse, sexual abuse, and other forms of sexual misconduct

 Establish respect as the fundamental expectation for all interpersonal interactions.

 Attitude: Don’t assume someone wants to have sex based on their history.